 Nikos is the writer and editor of the well-regarded, educational pianists’ website, Piano Practising.

-He has performed extensively art song, and has in his repertoire complete song cycles by the main composers of lieder.
+He has performed extensively art song, and has in his repertoire complete song cycles by the main exponents of lied.

 Now, based in Crete, in addition to teaching the piano at the Heraklion Conservatoire, he performs with singers, orchestras, instrumentalists and other ensembles, both for examinations and for concerts.
 He accompanies at the piano the Children’s Choir, the Youth Choir, and the Mixed Choir of the Heraklion Municipality.

-He has been honoured with “The Best Concertmaster” award at the 16th international choir festival “Young Voices”, in Russia, the Exceptional Young Artist Award in Greece (twice) and the Julian Jacobson Prize and the Laurence Davies Memorial Award, while a student in the UK.
+He has been honoured with “The Best Concertmaster” award at the 16th international choir festival “Young Voices” in Russia, the Exceptional Young Artist Award in Greece (twice).
+He received the Julian Jacobson Prize and the Laurence Davies Memorial Award while a student in the United Kingdom.